Bible Readings for January 14th

 It should comfort us, then, that the Scriptures record for us that a man with genuine faith like Abram nevertheless has real doubts.
 Right after we read that Abram believes Yahweh, we hear him asking for Yahweh to confirm his promises to him: “O Lord Yahweh, how am I to know that I shall possess [the land]?”
 (Gen. 15:8).

 Graciously, Yahweh tells Abram to bring him several animals.
 Abram obeys, cutting their carcasses in half and laying their bodies next to each other.
 This strange scene would have been very familiar to someone living in the ancient world.
 When kings formed alliances with each other, they would cut animals in half, letting their blood pool in a small valley between the pieces.
-Then, each king would take a turn walking through the pooled blood, swearing that “If I should break the terms of our covenant, may I be torn in two like these animals.”
+Then, each king would take a turn walking through the pooled blood, swearing that “If I should break the terms of our covenant, may I be broken like these animals.”
 This practice is described in more detail in Jeremiah 34:18–20.

 So, Yahweh is doing this to swear a covenant with Abram in order to assure Abram of his promises.
 But oddly, we never read here that Abram passes through the pieces.
 Instead, we only read that a smoking fire pot and a flaming torch—both of which represent Yahweh himself—passed through the pieces (Gen. 15:17).